 The Spare Parts Game-Changer

-Here’s a savvy tip that might not be on your radar: stock up on spare parts, especially the ones that can be considered as a consumable.
-This might be pump rebuild kits, a spare injection gun, a transfer pump, or maybe a hammer drill ready and waiting.
+Here’s a savvy tip you might not be aware of: keep a stockpile of spare parts, particularly those that are considered consumable.
+This could include having pump rebuild kits, a spare injection gun, a transfer pump, or even a hammer drill readily available.
 It’s not like these things “might fail”—they will fail.
 Yes, it’s spending money upfront, but think about it.
-Having those things ready to go can save you a fortune in downtime.
-It’s like keeping a first-aid kit for your business – you hope you won’t need it, but boy, are you relieved when it’s there.
+Having those items prepared can significantly reduce your downtime costs.
+It’s like first aid for your business—you don’t know when you’ll need it, but you’re glad you have it when you do.

 2. Smart Choices for Equipment and Tech